Prospective Player FAQ

 Unlike other all-star games, the NFLPA Collegiate Bowl not only provides future union members the opportunity to showcase their skills in front of professional coaches and scouts but also equips them with knowledge of the business side of football.
 As the union for NFL players, we believe our messaging, guidance and holistic approach will best prepare participants for their future professional football careers.

-The NFLPA Collegiate Bowl has 80 years of NFL scouting experience on its recruiting department staff and with that comes priceless relationships on college campuses.
+The NFLPA Collegiate Bowl has numerous years of NFL scouting and playing experience on its recruiting department staff and with that comes priceless relationships on college campuses.

 The scouts of the NFLPA Collegiate Bowl’s Recruiting Department are constantly on the road, evaluating players and building relationships.
 The Recruiting Department also has access to all collegiate game film through a professional provider.

 The NFLPA Collegiate Bowl has consistently featured prestigious coaches who were extremely successful at developing talent at both the collegiate and professional levels.
-Previous coaching staffs have included Hall of Famers Darrell Green, Charlie Joiner, John Randle, Andre Reed and Jackie Slater, as well as past gridiron greats such as Anthony Becht, Daunte Culpepper, Herm Edwards, Tom Flores, Mike Holmgren, Jon Kitna, Mike Martz, Kevin Mawae, Will Shields and Dick Vermeil.
+Previous coaching staffs have included Hall of Famers Darrell Green, Charlie Joiner, Kevin Mawae, John Randle, Andre Reed, Ed Reed and Jackie Slater, as well as past gridiron greats such as Anthony Becht, Daunte Culpepper, Herm Edwards, Tom Flores, Mike Holmgren, Andre Johnson, Jon Kitna, Mike Martz, Will Shields and Dick Vermeil.

 The National Football League Players Association (NFLPA) is a non-profit, professional sports union that protects the best interests and welfare of all NFL players.
 Established in 1956, the NFLPA’s responsibilities include: Representing all players in matters concerning wages, hours and working conditions and protecting their rights as professional football players; ensuring that the terms of the Collective Bargaining Agreement are met; negotiating and monitoring retirement and insurance benefits; providing other member services and activities; providing assistance to charitable and community organizations; and enhancing and defending the image of players and their profession, on and off the field.